'I'll lose my family.' A husband's dread during an abortion ordeal in Oklahoma

 6 weeks: Picking out baby names

-Jaci and Dustin were using birth control but took a "if it happens, it happens" attitude towards pregnancy, she says.
+Jaci and Dustin were using birth control but took an "if it happens, it happens" attitude towards pregnancy, she says.

 "We got excited — picked out baby names, bought baby stuff," she says.